JackDanna/FogentRoleplayTemplate/README.md

 Athletics Movement Speed should always make up a far greater amount of your Total Movement Speed as compared to Dexterity Movement Speed.
 Even though characters with higher Dexterity Movement Speed might be quicker to initially move, there is nothing prevent a high Athletics Movement Speed character from running them down.

-Unlike Dexterity Speed, were the character with the greater speed can move before the other charater, for Athletics Movement Speed both characters start moving at the same time.
+Unlike Dexterity Speed, were the character with the greater speed can move before the other character, for Athletics Movement Speed both characters start moving at the same time.

 ### Total Movement Speed

 Total Movement Speed is the combination of a character's Dexterity and Athletics Movement Speeds for a entire round.
-Therefore, a character can use both there Dexterity Movement Speed and Altheltics Movement Speed during a round.
+Therefore, a character can use both there Dexterity Movement Speed and Athletics Movement Speed during a round.

 ### Using multiple Movement Speeds on the same round